ribesh07/HamroChat/README.md

 - **Smooth animations** and transitions
 - **Proper loading states** for all async operations

+## 🐛 Troubleshooting

+### No Users Showing Up in Search?

+1. **Make sure you have multiple accounts**: You need at least 2 user accounts to see others in search
+2. **Use the Debug Tools**: Go to Profile → Debug Tools → "Add Test Users" to create sample users for testing
+3. **Check the console**: Debug information is printed to help identify issues
+4. **Leave search empty**: The search shows all available users when the search field is empty

+### Testing the App

+1. **Create multiple accounts** using different email addresses
+2. **Or use Debug Tools** to add test users (alice@example.com, bob@example.com, charlie@example.com)
+3. **Search functionality** works with both names and email addresses
+4. **Case insensitive search** - try partial matches too

+### Debug Console Output

+Watch the debug console for helpful information like:
+- `Search provider called with query: "..."`
+- `Search query: "...", found X users`
+- `Users found: X`

 ---

 **Built with ❤️ using Flutter and Firebase**